Robert Ng'ambi

-Robert Ng'ambi (born 11 September 1986) is a Malawian retired footballer, who played most of his career for South African clubs: Black Leopards and Platinum Stars.
-He played at the midfielder position, and earned 66 caps with the Malawi national team.
+Robert Ng'ambi (born 11 September 1986) is a Malawian retired footballer, who played most of his career for South African clubs Black Leopards and Platinum Stars.
+As a midfielder, he earned 66 caps with the Malawi national team.

-He announced his retirement in October 2020, deciding not to renew his contract with Black Leopards, to allow more playing time for the youngsters.
+He announced his retirement in October 2020, opting not to renew his contract deciding with Black Leopards, to allow more playing time for the youngsters.

 International career

 At the youth level, he played in the 2001 COSAFA U-17 Cup, scoring against South Africa in the final.

 International goals

 Scores and results list Malawi's goal tally first.